SatishUpadhyaya/RedTeam205_Code/README.md

 # RedTeam205_Code: Bike Buddy

-Red Team 205's code for the CSCI 3308 (Software Development Metholodogies and Tools) Project.
+Red Team 205's code for the CSCI 3308 (Software Development Methodologies and Tools) Project.

 Written by: